Personal Reaction from George Bamu

 Even though there are still threats to the stability of the nation from disgruntled and disenchanted citizens, at least, things appear to be moving in the right direction.
 That is what we are told in the film.

 What this film says about change in Africa

 There is assistance coming in from donor organizations such as the World Bank and also from China and the USA.

 Most important is Liberia’s transformation back to democracy and the restoration of the rule of law and freedom of expression.
 Citizens are able to challenge the government and ask for redress of their grievances.
 The press is becoming free and can play its role as the distributor of information.
-The government is able to maintain order, crackdown on corruption, mismanagement, and protect its citizens against unscrupulous forces that threaten daily life.
+The government is able to maintain order, a crackdown on corruption, and mismanagement, and protect its citizens against unscrupulous forces that threaten daily life.

 How long before we see another war.

 In my estimation, it would be a while before Liberia fully stands on its own again — but at the very least, some normalcy exists in the current setup.
 I wish Liberia the very best as it strives for peace and security.